debiki/talkyard/README.md

 Editing source code
 -----------------------------

+To edit Scala code, you can use IntelliJ IDEA, the free community edition.
+Don't forget to install a Java Development Kit (JDK); in Debian 9:

+    sudo apt install default-jdk  # installs JDK 8

 If you edit some code and reload the page in the browser, your changes will appear automatically: there's a Docker container, named Gulp, with Node.js